-Hello and welcome to our Disney blog!
-We’re Sarah & Tom Bricker, and we founded this site as a place to assemble our photos, tips, and opinions about Disney.
-Our goal is a fun website providing informative and entertaining commentary to like-minded fans and tourists planning trips to the Disney Parks.
+Hello and welcome to Disney Tourist Blog!
+We’re Sarah & Tom Bricker, and we founded this website over a decade ago as a place to assemble our reviews, recommendations, tips & tricks, and guide for doing Walt Disney World and Disneyland like pros.
+We strive to provide informative and unbiased advice to fans and first-timers alike planning trips to the Disney Parks around the globe.

 we were planning a visit… came across this site..